junxit/us-congress-bills-116/bill.md

 ---
 legis-num: H.R.
 266
-congress: 116th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Sixteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 266

-That the bill from the House of Representatives (H.R.
-266) entitled “An Act making appropriations for the Department of the Interior, environment, and related agencies for the fiscal year ending September 30, 2019, and for other purposes.”, do pass with the following
+> Making appropriations for the Department of the Interior, environment, and related agencies for the fiscal year ending September 30, 2019, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title